p5py/p5/docs/reference/input.rst

 The user defined event handler called when the mouse is being dragged.
 Note that this is called *once* when the mouse has started dragging.
-To check if the mouse is still being dragged use the :code:`mouse_is_dragging` global variable.

 mouse_wheel()
 -------------